-We made it to the island Tammy wanted to go to without any problems and she took her readings over the course of two days.
-It was another small island with no casing so on the second day when the island shook and prepared to sink I took off to the water ship.
+We made it to the first island Tammy requested without any problems and she took her readings over the course of two days.
+It was a small island with no casing so on the second day when the island shook and prepared to sink I took off to the water ship.

-Rei and Lone were laughing together as they saw me urging them to hurry up and get on the ship.
+Rei and Lone were laughing together as they saw me urging them to hurry up and get on the ship so we could leave.

 “You mean to tell me you came to a water planet and you don’t even know how to swim?”
 Lone asked me still laughing.

-They all piled in the water ship with me and we took off for the next location before the island’s suction could sweep us away.
+Everyone piled in the water ship and we took off for the next location before the island’s suction could sweep us away.

 We didn’t get very far when Lone stopped the ship and lowered the clear casing.
 I looked around wandering what was going on.
 Kiko threw my bag at me which had my water suit inside.
-I didn’t plan on taking it for our trip here but I guess Tammy snuck it in my bag somehow since she’s the only other one that could open it.
+I didn’t plan on taking it for this trip, but I guess Tammy snuck it in my bag somehow since she’s the only other person that could open it.

 “Put it on,” she demanded.